Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear. It occurs without an ear infection.

 A test called tympanometry is an accurate tool for diagnosing OME.
 The results of this test can help tell the amount and thickness of the fluid.

-An audiometer or other type of formal hearing test may help the health care provider decide on treatment.
+An audiometer or other type of formal hearing test may be done.
+This can help the provider decide on treatment.

-Most health care providers will not treat OME at first, unless there are also signs of an infection.
+Most providers will not treat OME at first, unless there are also signs of an infection.
 Instead, they will recheck the problem in 2 to 3 months.

 You can make the following changes to help clear up the fluid behind the eardrum: